Welcome to Snooker.org!

-Hermund Årdalen is Chief Administrative Officer at Laboremus Oslo in Oslo, Norway.
+Hermund Årdalen is Chief Administrative Officer at Laboremus Group in Oslo, Norway.
 He was born in 1972 in Fredrikstad, but moved to Oslo when he started his studies at the University of Oslo.

 He started playing snooker around 1990 and soon became an addict.
 He has entered a few tournaments, but is still a true amateur.
 His highest break in competition is 71.
 In training he has managed to scrap together an 88.